 This guided coffee journey in Saigon offers a wonderful blend of history, local flavor, and practical skills.
 It’s an affordable way to see the city’s social heart and bond over a shared love of coffee — all with a friendly, expert guide leading the way.
 Perfect for curious explorers and caffeine aficionados alike, it promises a memorable taste of Saigon’s vibrant lifestyle.

-More Walking Tours in Ho Chi Minh City
+More Tours in Ho Chi Minh City

 More Tour Reviews in Ho Chi Minh City